Erudika/scoold/README.md

 You can also create answers to questions from Slack, either from the message action button or by typing in the `/scoold ask` command.
 This requires the URL of a specific question you wish to answer.

+Slack authentication can be disabled with `para.slack.auth_enabled = false` and the "Continue with Slack" button will be hidden away.

 ### Slack notifications